-Azerbaijan: the Second Rural Investment Project supports the rehabilitation of critical infrastructure and financing of livelihood activities.
-Through additional financing, the project is expected to reach over 3.5 million beneficiaries in 1,800 poor rural communities across the country and as of August 2015 over 740 subprojects and six livelihood pilot initiatives have been completed, with another 179 subprojects under implementation.
-Results from the first phase of the project indicated that mobility had improved as a result of the rehabilitation of rural roads, with travel times to schools and markets reduced by 47% and 26% respectively, and primary school enrollment increased by 25% after school rehabilitation.
+Azerbaijan: The Second Rural Investment Project supports the rehabilitation of critical infrastructure and financing of livelihood activities.
+Through additional financing, the project is expected to reach over 3.5 million beneficiaries in 1,800 poor rural communities across the country.
+As of March 2016, over 1,200 sub-projects and six livelihood pilot initiatives have been completed, with another 95 sub-projects under implementation.
+Impact evaluation results indicate that mobility, access to services and markets and farmer productivity have all increased as a result of the rehabilitation of rural roads, with travel times to schools and markets reduced by 47 percent and 26 percent respectively, and primary school enrollment increased by 25 percent after school rehabilitation.

 Laos: The $36.6 million second phase of Poverty Reduction Fund (PRF II) started in 2011 to help improve access to and utilization of basic infrastructure and services to targeted poor communities.
 So far, more than 560,000 members of the rural population in the government of Laos’ 44 priority districts benefited from an improved access to infrastructure through more than 1,400 sub-projects.
 The PRF II also assisted villagers organize Self-Help Groups (SHG) in selected villages as the institutional platform to provide targeted support to poorer segments of villagers such as food production for improved dietary intake, and basic sanitation.
 Results achieved include a 35% increase in access to health and a 48% increase in access to all weather roads in the project’s targeted areas.